-Solvency II came into effect in January 2016.
-It constituted a major step for insurance regulation in terms of liquidity, capital, and transparency requirements, making it possible to address microprudential aspects as well as potentially systemic risk from counterparty exposure.
+Solvency II, the EU insurance regulation framework, came into effect in January 2016.
+It constitutes a major step for insurance regulation in terms of liquidity, capital, and transparency requirements, making it possible to address microprudential aspects as well as potentially systemic risk from counterparty exposure.
 It also includes provisions for usage and design of risk models.
-But whether we understand the systemic level of the insurance and reinsurance business sufficiently well to confidently design regulatory measures for a resilient insurance sectors is still an open
+But whether we understand the systemic level of the insurance and reinsurance business sufficiently well to confidently design regulatory measures for a resilient insurance sectors is still an open question.
+No scholarly consensus has as yet emerged about what drives the insurance cycle.
+It remains unclear what effect new financial market vehicles like CAT bonds will have on the industry compared to traditional reinsurance.
+The investigation of systemic risk in insurance is a new and unexplored field.